uswah-afzal/Life-Expectancy-Analysis/README.md

-# Life-Expectancy-Analysis
+# Life Expectancy Prediction Web App

 ## Overview

 This project uses machine learning to predict life expectancy in different countries.
 It is built using Streamlit to create an interactive web application, where users can explore how life expectancy varies across nations based on various socio-economic factors.
-The goal is to provide a user-friendly interface to showcase predictions using a trained machine-learning model.
+The goal is to provide a user-friendly interface to showcase predictions using a trained machine learning model.

 ## Features

 - Predict life expectancy based on various socio-economic and health factors.
 - Interactive user interface built with Streamlit.
-- Machine learning model (Random Forest Regression) to predict life expectancy.
+- Machine learning model (Logistic Regression) to predict life expectancy.
 - Visualizations to compare predictions and actual values.

 ## Requirements